The Saks Institute for Mental Health Law, Policy, and Ethics

 - Video of the Saks Institute Fall Lecture with Eric McCormack and Jessie Close is now online.
 Click here to view "In Real Life and as Seen on TV: Stories of Mental Health on Campus".

 - The Saks Institute is pleased to announce a new initiative to fund pilot research of junior scholars.
 Click here to view information about our first project.
+Please submit a two-page Letter of Intent by December 31, 2014.

 - The Saks Institute is currently accepting applications for a Post Doctoral Research Associate.
 To view the job posting, click here.
 Please submit applications online through USC Careers.